linode/docs/docs/guides/quick-answers/websites/how-to-install-certbot-for-apache-on-ubuntu-20-04/index.md

 ---
-slug: use-certbot-nginx-to-install-ssl-certificates-for-apache-on-ubuntu-20-04
+slug: how-to-install-certbot-for-apache-on-ubuntu-20-04
 author:
   name: Linode Community
   email: docs@linode.com
 description: 'This guide explains how to install Certbot on Ubuntu 20.04.
-It also describes how to use Certbot to install and renew SSL certificates on Apache.'
+It also describes how to use Certbot to install and renew SSL/TLS certificates on Apache.'
 og_description: 'This guide explains how to install Certbot on Ubuntu 20.04.
-It also describes how to use Certbot to install and renew SSL certificates on Apache.'
+It also describes how to use Certbot to install and renew SSL/TLS certificates on Apache.'
 keywords: ['Certbot','SSL Certificates','HTTPS','Encryption', 'Apache']
-tags: ['certbot','ssl','apache', 'snap']
+tags: ['ssl','apache']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-03-02
 modified_by:
   name: Linode
-title: "Use Certbot Nginx to Install SSL Certificates for Apache on Ubuntu 20.04"
+title: "Use Certbot to Install SSL/TLS Certificates for Apache on Ubuntu 20.04"
-h1_title: "How to Use Certbot Nginx to Install SSL Certificates for Apache on Ubuntu 20.04."
+h1_title: "How to Use Certbot to Install SSL/TLS Certificates for Apache on Ubuntu 20.04"
+enable_h1: true
 contributor:
   name: Jeff Novotny
   link: Github/Twitter Link